ashishkadasi99/interview-exercises/README.md

 - All completed exercise files should reside in the applicable exercise's directory.
 - Add comments to each exercise README describing how to run you code.
 - Have fun!

+## Ashish comments
+ - copy objectProp.html & objProps.js
+ - open objectProp.html file in chrome browser
+ - in input text provide the object path (default path is given )
+ - click on button, it will display the property value on browser